 At any time, you can return to an equal distribution between the variations by clicking on the dedicated button, placed just below the list of variations.

 Click on “Graph view” to switch to the second type of view.

 When hovering over the graph, the portion of traffic allocated to each variation appears.
 Click to access the percentage and modify it if needed, in the same way as in list mode.

 Advanced deviation options are available at the bottom of the pop-in.

-- If you change the traffic allocated to a variation (without deleting it), the changes will only affect new visitors.
-Returning visitors will always see the same variation.
+- If you change the traffic allocated to a variation (without checking it), changes in repartition will only affect new visitors.
+Returning visitors for this unchecked variation will still be associated with this variation.